usri/aks-levelup/storage/README.md

 kubectl scale deployment dynamic-shared-storage --replicas=11

 # Get a list of all the pods and wait for the status to change.
-# Eventually, you will see one of the pods
+# Eventually, you will see one of the pods with status of 'Error'
 kubectl get pods -w

 # Observe the additional files getting created in the file share, eventually using up all the space available.

 # Observe that one of the pods is going to fail.
 This is because the file share ran out of space.
 # show the error
-k logs [failed pod name]
+kubectl logs [failed pod name]

 # Need to expand the volume, which we can do because the azurefile storage class supports volume expansion by default.
 # Show this in the yaml

 # edit the pvc to increase the size from 5GB to 8GB
-k edit pvc file-storage-claim
+kubectl edit pvc file-storage-claim
 # This will open VIM editor
-# move cursor on top of 5 in the spec.
+# move cursor on top of '5' in the 'storage' section spec.
 Type 'r8', then ':wq' to save the change.
 # Now the pvc has been expanded to 8GB

 # Delete the failed pod
-k delete pod [failed pod name]
+kubectl delete pod [failed pod name]

-# Notice that Kubernetes scheduled a new pod so your replicaset is at 11.
+# Notice that Kubernetes scheduled a new pod so your replicaset is at 11 and all the pods are running.
 This time, it doesn't fail.
+kubectl get rs
+kubectl get pods -o wide

 # observe the new file created in the share

 # Scale out the replicas to 14.
 kubectl scale deployment dynamic-shared-storage --replicas=14

 # Observe the files created in the share and all the pods are 'Running'.
-This is because we haven't exceeded the
-# new capacity of 8GB.
+#This is because we haven't exceeded the new capacity of 8GB.
+kubectl get pods

 # Delete the deployment
 kubectl delete -f ./06-volume-expansion.yaml